Study of polarization of even-denominator fractional quantum Hall states in SU(4) Graphene: Calculation proccedure

 \section{Calculation proccedure}

-Following the Chern-Simon's gauge field theory in SU(4) system, we have seen that the effective field depends on the quantum numbers (Spin and Valley) carried by the quassiparticles.
-The quasiparticles in CS theory experiences a mean effective magnetic field, $B^*_\alpha$
+Following the Chern-Simon's gauge field theory in SU(4) system, we have seen that the effective field depends on the quantum numbers (Spin and Valley) carried by the quasiparticles.
+The quasiparticles of species $\alpha$ in CS theory experiences a mean effective magnetic field, $B^*_\alpha$ \cite{SM_SSM}